About Bovine TB

 Home / Policy / England / Reducing the risk posed by inconclusive skin test reactors

-This TB cattle control enhancement is being introduced by Defra in November 2017 following a public consultation in 2016.
+This TB cattle control enhancement was introduced by Defra in November 2017 following a public consultation.

 The main test used in Great Britain for detecting TB in cattle is the single intradermal comparative cervical tuberculin test (SICCT), more commonly known as the tuberculin skin test .